Online Safety Policy 2024.docx

 How will staff be consulted?

-• All staff must accept the terms of the ‘Responsible Internet Use’ statement before using any Internet resource at Roselyn House School / The RHISE Service.
+• All staff must accept the terms of the ‘Responsible Internet Use’ statement before using any Internet resource at Roselyn House School.

 • Staff should be aware that Internet traffic can be monitored and traced to the individual user.
 Discretion and professional conduct is essential.